 More difficult to categorize was George Ohr, the so-called "Mad Potter of Biloxi, Mississippi," whose deformed and pinched vases fairly drip with candy-colored glazes.
 Newcomb College pottery from New Orleans went the other way, promoting simply-shaped vases and plates, usually with floral decorations in soft, pastel glazes.

 Regions developed their own specialties.
 New York was the home of Roycroft, which excelled in copper objects for the home, handmade books, and fine wooden furniture.
 In Northern California, Arequipa Pottery of Fairfax imported future Fiesta visionary Frederick H. Rhead to design its pieces from 1910-1912.
-Dick Van Earp was another San Francisco Bay Area artisan of renown: His metal vases featured his trademark "warty" surface caused by hand-hammering.
+Dirk Van Erp was another San Francisco Bay Area artisan of renown: His metal vases featured his trademark "warty" surface produced by hand-hammering.

 In Southern California, Pasadena was the center for Arts and Crafts.
 In 1908, architects Charles Sumner and Henry Matthew Greene designed what many consider to be the movement’s architectural masterpiece for David and Mary Gamble.
 A year later, tilemaker Ernest T. Bachelder established a school devoted to the movement.

 Meanwhile, in Chicago and Boston, jewelry in the Arts and Crafts style was very popular.
 The Kalo Shop opened in Chicago in 1900.
 And in Boston, Frank Gardner Hale and Edward E. Oakes were among that city’s leading jewelry designers.

 Recent News: Arts and Crafts Era

 Art Turning Left at the Tate Liverpool: An ambitious but problematic ...World Socialist Web Site, December 12th